Arian04/ros2-simple-dev-container/README.md

-### Run ROS2 in a Docker container persistently and with graphical application support
+### Run ROS2 in a Docker container (persistently and with graphical application support)

 The expected workflow is pretty much as if you had a VM running ROS2, but without the larger resource usage of a VM over a container.

+---
 ### Usage

 1. Clone this repo into some directory